-A 1.5-mile segment of Alternative Route D would pass through an IRA northwest of Descanso in the CNF.
+A 1.5 mile segment of Approximately 3 miles of Alternative Route D would pass through an IRAs northwest of Descanso in the CNF.
 Construction would be completed using existing roads and with helicopter assistance in order to adhere to the Roadless Area Conservation Policy, which prohibits road-building and timber harvesting in IRAs.
 By adhering to Mitigation Measure T-11, impacts will be reduced to less than significant (Class II).